| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 function is called with two arguments, a key and a value.
 The key is

-a possible range argument for char-table-range
+a possible range argument for char-table-range—either a valid

 character or a generic character—and the value is (char-table-range

-char-table key)
+char-table key).

 Overall, the key-value pairs passed to function describe all the values stored in char-table.

-The return value is always nil
+The return value is always nil; to make this function useful,

 function should have side effects.
 For example, here is how to